Irina Kakhovskaya: Soviet prisons and internal exile

-After a short stay in the Yaroslavl and Vladimir prisons, in 1939, Kakhovskaya was sent to the Krasnoyarsk Camp, where for 7 years she worked exclusively in general work: forestry and agricultural work.
+After a short stay in the Yaroslavl and Vladimir Prisons, in 1939, Kakhovskaya was sent to the Krasnoyarsk Camp, where for 7 years she worked exclusively in general work: forestry and agricultural work.
 She was released in February 1947, lived in Kansk, where she was last arrested in early January 1948, was held in the Krasnoyarsk Prison, after which in 1949, she was returned to Kansk as an exile.

+Last years

-In total, she spent forty–five years in prison and exile.
-In 1954, she was released from exile, in 1955, she moved to Maloyaroslavets, where she was engaged, among other things, in translating the fairy tale by Antoine de Saint-Exupéry The Little Prince (unpublished).
+In 1954, she was released from exile and, the next year, she moved to Maloyaroslavets, where she was engaged, amongst other things, in translating the fairy tale by Antoine de Saint-Exupéry The Little Prince (unpublished).

 In 1957, she was rehabilitated in the 1937 case, as was Izmailovich, but steadfast Kakhovskaya kept insisting in vain on the full rehabilitation of both her slain comrades.
 In November 1958, at the age of 71, she would have a memoir she called Notes and Explanations ("Zapiski i Zaiavleniia") sent on to the Central Committee of the Communist party, to the Council of Ministers, and to the Office of the Public Prosecutor, with the sole aim of keeping alive the memory of her comrades' late years.
-It was mainly her credit that this memory was not completely lost.
-Notwithstanding, Alexandra Izmailovich was fully rehabilitated only in 1989, and "not until 1990 were the 1941 charges against Spiridonova rescinded [...]
+It was mainly to her credit that this memory was not completely lost.
+Notwithstanding, Alexandra Izmailovich was fully rehabilitated only in 1989, and "not until 1990 were the 1941 charges against Spiridonova rescinded. [...]
 Finally, in 1992, [she] was exonerated of the charges for which she had been imprisoned and exiled beginning in 1918, and was fully rehabilitated."
 The exact burial place of the Medvedevsky Forest victims has never been found.

 Kakhovskaya died in Maloyaroslavets in 1960 from liver cancer.